MannemSolutions/pgfga/README.md

 # Introduction

 PGFGA is a tool to configure and manage Postgres logical objects (Users, Roles, Databases, Extensions and Replication Slots).
-Users and roles can be synced from an ldap directory.
+Users and roles can be synced from a ldap directory.

 ## The origin
 Usually organizations manage their users in a directory (like AD, ldap, or a cloud IAM).
 Although Postgres can integrate with such tools for authentication, it does not for authorization.
-Furthermore, the users need to either be definied in postgres or be mapped to an existing user before authentication can finish succesfully.
+Furthermore, the users need to either be defined in postgres or be mapped to an existing user before authentication can finish successfully.

-As such many enterprises have looked into syncing autorization into postgres and many tools exist.
+As such many enterprises have looked into syncing authorization into postgres and many tools exist.
-At [bol.com](www.bol.com) an existing tool based on python 2 was used.
+At [bol.com](https://www.bol.com/) an existing tool based on python 2 was used.
-For conformity, the tool was inhouse rebuilt into python 3 and after that enhanced with unittests, and extra capabilities.
+For conformity, the tool was in-house rebuilt into python 3 and after that enhanced with unittests, and extra capabilities.

-For the bol.com usecase, it made sense to manage more types of objects next to users and roles.
+For the bol.com use case, it made sense to manage more types of objects next to users and roles.
 As an example, managing ownership on a database means that the database should exist too.
 The tool was expanded to manage databases, extensions and replication slots too.
 And thus, pgcdfga was born, built, and maintained.